reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 ];
 ```

-### Lifting State Up, Again {/*lifting-state-up-again*/}
+### Lifting state up, again {/*lifting-state-up-again*/}

 Let's make a new top-level component called `Game` to display a list of past moves.
-To make this possible, we'll place the `history` state in the top-level Game component.
+To make this possible, you'll place the `history` state in the top-level Game component.

 Placing the `history` state into the Game component lets us remove the `squares` state from its child Board component.
-Just like we ["lifted state up"](#lifting-state-up) from the Square component into the Board component, we are now lifting it up from the Board into the top-level Game component.
+Just like you "lifted state up" from the Square component into the Board component, you are now lifting it up from the Board into the top-level Game component.
 This gives the Game component full control over the Board's data, and lets it instruct the Board to render previous turns from the `history`.

 First, let's make the Game component, make it the `default export` for our module, and have it return the Board component: